-Undergraduates must;
+Undergraduates must:

-- 1. Complete a minimum of 128 semester hours with an academic average of "C" (2.0 GPA); - 2.
-Complete all major concentration courses with no grade below "C"; - 3.
+- 1. Complete a minimum of 128 semester hours with an academic average of "C" (2.0 cumulative GPA); - 2.
+Complete all major concentration courses and ENG 101 or its equivalent with no grade below "C"; - 3.
 Complete the requirements of the Common Core Curriculum for the Bachelor of Science degree as prescribed by the degree program; - 4.
 Complete a minimum of 39 semester hours numbered 300 and above; - 5.
 Meet the University residency requirement by completing the minimum number of semester hours required in the major for their program of study with the College of Professional Studies; - 6.
-Meet the credits requirements for their chosen degree program; - 7.
+Meet all credit requirements for their chosen degree program and/or concentration; - 7.
 File an application for graduation in the Office of the Registrar by September 30 for fall graduation, by February 18 for spring graduation, and by June 7 for August graduation; - 8.
 Complete all requirements as stated in catalog within 30 days of the chosen date of graduation.